 I was born in Punjab where everyone dreams and wishes to visit Canada some day.
-When I was doing my graduation and post-graduation at Panjab University in Chandigarh, all that a lot of young women wanted was a groom from Canada.
+When I was doing my graduation and post-graduation at Panjab University in Chandigarh, all that a lot of young women wanted was a groom from that country.
 They dreamt of a comfortable life in the developed world.
 During my working years, while in transit at Zurich Airport, I suddenly heard Punjabi conversation.
-With a lot of time to kill, I joined the conversation and again heard a lot of things about Canada from these women who spoke only Punjabi.
+With a lot of time to kill, I joined the conversation and again heard a lot of things about the country from these women who spoke only Punjabi.
 It almost felt that if you have taken birth in Punjab, it is your Dharma to visit Canada if not try to immigrate.

-Visit Canada – My first visit impressions
+Visit Canada – My First Impressions

 People of Canada

-Having traveled and worked extensively in the USA, I always thought of a Canada visit as an extension of USA.
+Having traveled and worked extensively in the USA, I always thought of a Canada visit as an extension of the USA.
 I expected a similar environment.
 Yes, they are similar when it comes to not just their ISD codes, but in the way things work.
 However, what makes them apart is the people.

 I found people in Canada very gentle and very humane.
 Whenever I sought help from anyone while walking around, the answer came with a genuine smile.
 In Victoria, where I walked the most, people went out of the way to point out things that I must see.
 John of the Discover The Past Tours took time out of his busy schedule to take me for a walk around Victoria.
 At Whistler, the concierge staff of Fairmont Vancouver made sure I do not leave Whistler without having a look at the Lost Lake.